Becheler/Becheler.github.io/pages/applications.md

 plot_sampling_scheme(mask, x0=x0, r0=30000, x=data[,c('lon','lat')], r=30000, proj4string=crs(mask))
 ```

-The previous lines allow to plot the fixed sampling cluster (in red) and the
+The previous lines allow to plot the fixed sampling cluster, in red, and the
-5 varying clusters with their respective radius (black at sampling time circle) on top of the spatial
+5 varying clusters with their respective radius, in black, on top of the spatial
-distribution of the population sizes at sampling time (colors).
+distribution of the population sizes at sampling time, in colors.

 ![alt text](../demo/decrypt/sampling.jpeg "Different sampling schemes")

 ### Posterior probability

 ### In short
-To visulize the combined effects of departures from the MSC model hypothesis and
+To visualize the combined effects of departures from the MSC model hypothesis and
 sampling scheme, you can either look at the raw posterior probabilities, or perform
 a spatial interpolation of this probability.
 ```